-The primary direct cause of biodiversity loss is habitat degradation, primarily terrestrial.
+The primary direct cause of biodiversity loss is habitat and land-use change, primarily terrestrial.
 A habitat refers to the living spaces suitable for animal or plant species.
 It includes living beings as well as the physical and chemical elements interacting with them.

-Today, 75% of the terrestrial environment and 40% of the marine environment are severely degraded,33 according to the 2019 IPBES report.
-Half of the Earth's surface is used by humans (agricultural land, grasslands, pastureland, cities, transport and other infrastructure).
+Today, 75% of the terrestrial environment and 40% of the marine environment are severely degraded according to the 2019 IPBES report.
+Half of the Earth's surface is used by humans (agricultural land, grasslands, pastureland, cities and infrastructure, transport in particular).
 This is primarily due to the expansion of agriculture and this pressure has been mainly to the detriment of tropical forests.
-The 2019 IPBES report indicates that, from 1980 to 2000, half of agricultural expansion (100 million hectares) was at the expense of intact tropical forests, including 42 million hectares for cattle breeding in Latin

-America and an additional 7 million hectares in South-East Asia for plantations, 80% of which were for oil palm.
+The 2019 IPBES report indicates that, from 1980 to 2000, half of agricultural expansion (100 million hectares) was at the expense of intact tropical forests, including 42 million hectares for cattle breeding in Latin America and an additional 7 million hectares in South-East Asia for plantations, 80% of which were for oil palm.

-Although they only occupy 3% of the total land area, the development of cities also exerts a harmful pressure, particularly at the expense of tropical and subtropical grasslands and savannahs (urbanised areas doubled between 1992 and 2015 according to the same IPBES report).34 The increasing fragmentation of remaining natural areas further contributes to the erosion of biodiversity.
+Although they only occupy 3% of the total land area, the development of cities (e.g.: urban sprawl) also exerts a harmful pressure on biodiversity, particularly at the expense of other ecosystems such as tropical and subtropical grasslands and savannahs (urbanised areas doubled between 1992 and 2015 according to the same IPBES report).
+The increasing fragmentation of remaining natural areas further contributes to the erosion of biodiversity.